-Senate Bill 665 aims to amend the current wolf management regulations in Wisconsin by requiring the Department of Natural Resources (DNR) to establish a statewide wolf population goal as part of its management plan.
-The bill modifies the existing statute 29.185 (1m) to ensure that if wolves are not listed as endangered at the federal or state level, the DNR will not only allow hunting and trapping of wolves but also regulate these activities and implement a management plan that includes a specific population goal.
+Senate Bill 665 amends the current law regarding wolf management in Wisconsin by requiring the Department of Natural Resources (DNR) to establish a statewide wolf population goal as part of its wolf management plan.
+The bill specifies that if wolves are not listed on either the federal or state endangered lists, the DNR is responsible for allowing and regulating the hunting and trapping of wolves.

-The proposed changes include the insertion of language that mandates the establishment of a statewide wolf population goal within the DNR's management plan.
-Additionally, the bill clarifies the department's authority to regulate hunting and trapping by allowing it to limit the number of hunters and trappers, as well as the number of wolves that can be harvested through licensing.
-This legislative effort reflects a structured approach to managing the wolf population in Wisconsin while balancing conservation and hunting interests.
+The amendments to the statute include the insertion of language that mandates the DNR to implement a wolf management plan that includes this statewide population goal.
+Additionally, the bill clarifies the DNR's authority to regulate wolf hunting and trapping, including the ability to limit the number of hunters and trappers and the number of wolves that can be harvested through licensing.

 Statutes affected: